top of page

 While both parties incur fees, they differ significantly:

-In 2025, it’s common for Spokane sellers to offer limited buyer credits in exchange for a faster or full‑price offer.
+In 2026, it’s common for Spokane sellers to offer limited buyer credits in exchange for a faster or full‑price offer.
+With more inventory on the market, concessions are becoming more common in certain situations—especially if a home sits longer or needs updates.

 Step‑by‑Step: How to Prepare for Seller Closing Costs in Spokane